KITH (FM)

-KITH (98.9 FM) is a radio station broadcasting an Island Music format.
+KITH (98.9 MHz, "Island 98.9") is a commercial FM radio station broadcasting a Hawaiian contemporary hit radio format.
 Licensed to Kapaa, Hawaii, United States.
 The station is currently owned by Hochman Hawaii Two, Inc.

 History

 The station went on the air as KAWT on August 1, 1997.
 On November 7, 2000, the station changed its call sign to the current KITH.